 How Sarcoidosis Affects Your Body

-While no one knows what causes sarcoidosis, it is associated with increased immune system activity.
+While the causes of sarcoidosis are not known, it is associated with increased immune system activity.
 This causes clusters of immune cells called granulomas to infiltrate your organs and lymph nodes.
-Sarcoidosis most commonly affects your lungs, but it can affect any organ in your body.
-Sarcoidosis affects people differently, depending on which organs are affected by the disease as well as its severity.
+Sarcoidosis most commonly affects your lungs and lymph nodes, but it can affect any organ in your body.
+The symptoms of sarcoidosis vary depending on which organs are affected by the disease as well as its severity.

 Who Is at Risk?

 The cause of sarcoidosis is unknown, but it seems to have both a genetic and an environmental component.
-When someone whose genes make them more prone to developing sarcoidosis is exposed to a trigger such as an infection or environmental contaminant, their immune system can overreact and start the development of the disease.
-If you work in dusty or moldy environments, you may be at a higher risk of developing sarcoidosis.
+When someone is at risk of developing sarcoidosis is exposed to a trigger like an infection or environmental exposure, their immune system may overreact and start the development of the disease.
+Risk factors for sarcoidosis include: